 Where does my support go?

-‘BEST gave us the financial resources... for theological training.
-It provided a gospel friendship and partnership with a mission-minded, gospel-centred institution that endures today.’
+‘BEST gave me the financial resources for theological training but it also provided a gospel friendship and partnership with a mission-minded, gospel-centred church that endures today.’
+Former study partner

 How can I apply for a BEST bursary?

-We assess all application using a rigorous set of criteria.
-Applicants must be:
+We assess all applications using a rigorous set of criteria.
+Applicants must:

-- recommended by a Crosslinks worker or contact (if possible);
+- Be recommended by their diocese and a Crosslinks worker or contact.

-- in receipt of a place on a relevant course, run by an evangelical theological college that we recognise;
+- Have a place to study on a relevant course at an evangelical theological college that we recognise.

-- based in their own country, or one that is nearby;
+- Be based in their own country or one that is nearby.

-- involved in practical ministry during a period of at least two years since their last study course;
+- Have been involved in practical ministry for at least two years since their last study course.

-- capable of and committed to providing regular reports and prayer news updates.
+- Commit to and be capable of providing regular reports and prayer news updates.

-If you think your application meets the criteria, contact our BEST co-ordinator
+If you think your application meets the criteria, get in touch.